...

 We will start by explaining the payment facilitator concept to those, who are still unfamilliar with it.
 If you are, you can skip the respeective section.
 Then, we will move on to the most important aspects a company should address along the way to becoming a PayFac.

-Who is a payment facilitator?
+Who is a Payment Facilitator?

 A payment facilitator is a business that provides a simplified payment processing experience to other businesses.
 It allows a portfolio of sub-merchants to accept payments from their customers without the need to obtain their own merchant accounts.
 Payment Facilitators manage their own merchant accounts and provide a range of services to sub-merchants.
 These services include merchant onboarding, funding, payment processing, reporting, risk management, chargeback disputing, and customer support.
 The PayFac model has gained popularity in recent years, as it allows businesses to simplify their payment processing and reduce costs, while also providing a better customer experience.